 Another diagnostic is a document-swap test, denoted $\Delta\textit{doc}$, where we perturb the retrieved context (e.g., replacing a percentage of relevant items with irrelevant ones) to see if the model’s recommendations change.
 A strong drop in recommendation quality after such a swap would indicate that the model truly relies on the retrieved evidence, whereas an invariant output would suggest that it ignores the provided items.
 This methodology is analogous to input-perturbation analyses used to study how LLMs utilize long contexts~\cite{liu2024lost}.

 Beyond grounding, we also need to evaluate the \emph{freshness}, \emph{breadth}, and \emph{efficiency} of RAG-based recommendations.
-For timeliness, \emph{inspired by} work on time-aware evaluation and recency effects in recommender systems~\citep{campos2014time,deldjoo2024understanding}, one might introduce freshness and temporal-bias metrics such as \emph{Time-To-First-Surface (TTFS)} and \emph{Day-0 Lift}, whose aim is to summarize how quickly new releases first appear in either the retrieved pool or the final top-$k$ list, and how much extra exposure they receive on their release day.
+For timeliness, {inspired by} work on time-aware evaluation and recency effects in RSs~\citep{campos2014time,deldjoo2024understanding}, one might introduce freshness and temporal-bias metrics such as \emph{Time-To-First-Surface (TTFS)} and \emph{Day-0 Lift}, whose aim is to summarize how quickly new releases first appear in either the retrieved pool or the final top-$K$ list, and how much extra exposure they receive on their release day.
 For example, a low TTFS and high Day-0 Lift would indicate that a newly released track already shows up quickly and prominently in users’ recommendations instead of only weeks later.

-To understand which parts of the catalogue the LLMs actually uses, we monitor simple coverage-style metrics \emph{inspired by} beyond-accuracy evaluation~\citep{shen2022evaluation,kaminskas2016diversity}, notably metrics such as \emph{UniqueArtists@$k$} counting distinct artists in the top-$k$ recommendations, or \emph{EntitiesResolvedShare} measuring the fraction of recommended items that can be matched to real catalogue entities (i.e., non-hallucinated tracks).
+To understand which parts of the catalog the LLM actually uses, we monitor simple coverage-style metrics {inspired by} beyond-accuracy evaluation~\citep{shen2022evaluation,kaminskas2016diversity}, notably metrics such as \emph{UniqueArtists@$K$} counting distinct artists in the top-$K$ recommendations, or \emph{EntitiesResolvedShare} measuring the fraction of recommended items that can be matched to real catalog entities (i.e., non-hallucinated tracks).

 Finally, it is important to monitor the inference latency $L$ (end-to-end response time), the total token budget $B$ (number of tokens processed per query, including prompt, retrieved evidence, and generated output), and the evidence token ratio $B_D/B$ (share of the budget devoted specifically to retrieved documents).
-An effective S\textsc{-rag} configuration should improve freshness and catalogue coverage at both retrieval and recommendation stages, without incurring prohibitive cost, while still satisfying core recommendation goals such as accuracy, novelty, and personalization.
+An effective S-RAG configuration should improve freshness and catalog coverage at both retrieval and recommendation stages, without incurring prohibitive cost, while still satisfying core recommendation goals such as accuracy, novelty, and personalization.